Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 New Spaces and New Opportunities

-A grant of £28,000 from Arts Council England in October 2022 enabled the centre to purchase a new marquee and launch a grassroots music program that increased community engagement and access to quality, diverse music in Purbeck, and inspired local musical talent in the community.
+A grant of £28,000 from Arts Council England in October 2022 enabled the centre to purchase a new marquee and launch a grassroots music programme that increased community engagement and access to quality, diverse music in Purbeck, and inspired local musical talent in the community.
 It also created a new income stream and allowed the organisation to diversify its programming and audiences.
 They have welcomed many more visitors than previous years, including those from London.

 Community, Creativity, and Sustainability